jimtin/IRCoreForensicFramework/README.md

 ## A cool example of what happens when you combine operational experience with engineering expertise to automate common Incident Response processes

-### Playbook: Invoke-TargetArtefactGathering
+### Playbook: Invoke-CoreForensicArtifactGatheringPlaybook
 #### Overview
-This playbook takes one of the most common and frustrating experiences with Incident Response and automates the entire process.
-This playbook gathers common forensic artefacts, combines them together and locates them in one place to be processed.
-Despite this being one of the most common asks from Incident Responders, no tool on the market is as seamless to use as this.
-Best of all: it's easily extended to gather more artifacts and process them.
+This playbook automates the gathering of core forensic artefacts.
+Moreover, it's simple to add more in if you need to.
+These artefacts are almost always asked for by incident reponders, yet no tool on the market does it as seamlessly as this.

 #### What it does
 1. Records all actions it does, so that when you inevitably need to figure out what has happened on the endpoint, you know which actions were you and which were the adversaries.